StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 You can use `(gdb) x` to view memory in various format and for many things it will be the best option.
 With being able to view the memory in a nice hex/text view adds another tool to your debugging repertoire.

-One last tip.
+A last tip.
 If a symbol has non alphanumeric characters in it, you can still use it with `x` or other commands by placing it in single quotes.

 ```
 memview 'malloc@plt'